gabroo/cc3d_build_scripts/mac/376/Mavericks/instructions.rst

 DYLD_PRINT_LIBRARIES environment variable to 1 either in the terminal or in the bash script that you are running:

 export DYLD_PRINT_LIBRARIES=1

+6) Dealing with Qt "This application failed to start because it could not find or load the Qt platform plugin "cocoa" " error

+The above mentioned error can occur when we move conda installation  with pyqt installed to another directory - in our case when we are prepping CC3D installation in /Users/m/new_install_projects/CC3D with python interpreter dir placed in /Users/m/new_install_projects/CC3D/python27 we obviously are moving entire qt installion that was put in place by conda installer when we issued

+conda install pyqt

+command.

+The reason for the error is quite simple (not simple to locate though ;) ) The problem lies in the content qt.conf configuration file of Qt.
+The full path t this file in our CC3D dir is:

+/Users/m/new_install_projects/CC3D/python27/bin/qt.conf

+The content is: